atari-monk/apollo/data/storage001/folder012/file001.md

 Despite sleepiness i waked up from the malaze form stupor.
 I mean in coding.
 It seems to go somewhere.
 Feeling that i rearly have.
 I like it.
 Nevermind coding, this feeling is what counts.
+Tomorow i have job meeting for cleaner worker at supermarket.
+Pc turned of at 23:11.